TheMetaGuy/Type-Analyser/readme.md

 # **Setting Up the Development Environment**

-Type-master has no run-time dependencies.
+Type-Master has no run-time dependencies.
 Some packages (e.g., Jest, Karma, Roll-up, etc.) are needed for development, but these are installed locally only inside the project folders.
 Assuming you have installed Node.js v7.6 or higher, you should just need to:

 ```dos
 > cd YourFolderName